Zoomicon/ClipFlair/Readme.txt

 ClipFlair Project
 =================

-Can find individual licenses for third-party projects that have been enchanged in respective subfolders the rest are convered by the license mentioned at http://ClipFlair.codeplex.com
+Can find individual licenses for third-party projects that have been enhanced in their respective subfolders The rest is convered by the main license (see respective file)

 Features list